About

 Co-author, A Photographer’s Guide to Colorado’s National Parks and Monuments, and Ancient Skies Through Ancient Eyes

-Historical Fiction Author, Anastasia’s Book of Days; Soyala: Daughter of the Desert, Finding the Way, Esperanza’s Way
+Historical Fiction Author, Anastasia’s Book of Days; Soyala: Daughter of the Desert, Finding the Way, Esperanza’s Way, Sailing Against the Tide.

 Contributor, Images Magazine, Boulder County